Cryru/Emotion/Documents/SoundManager.md

 Additional properties allow you to further customize your effect.
 The `FadeInFirstLoopOnly` property which is off by default makes the fade in effect apply only on the first loop.
 Both effects are only applied to the first/last track in a playlist and will not cause queued tracks to fade in/out as well, this conforms with the philosophy that a playlist of queued files should be treated as a single track.

+By setting the `FadeOutOnChange` property to true your tracks will fade out when a new one is played.
+This means your `Play` and `StopPlayingAll` commands will no longer take effect instantly but cause a fade out with the duration of `FadeOutLength` before applying.
+If you'd like to use `FadeOutOnChange` without the track fading out normally when its over (for instance because you're looping) you can set the `SkipNaturalFadeOut` property to true.
+Queuing will not cause fade outs.

 ## Monitoring